devchaitanya/KCES-An-Efficient-and-Secure-Steganography-Method/README.md

 ## KCES-An Efficient and Secure Steganography Method

 ### Introduction
 This repository implements a steganography method that combines AES encryption with K-means clustering and LSB steganography.
 The method first encrypts the plaintext using AES encryption.
+Then, the ECC encripts the AES key .
 Then, the image's pixels are clustered using the K-means clustering technique.
 Finally, cluster-wise steganography using LSB technique is performed to embed the encrypted plaintext into the clustered images.
+These stego-images along with ECC Encripted AES key is sent to the Receiver for decryption.

 ### Encryption
 1.	**AES and ECC encryption:**